 The University's emergency notification system is tested on at least an annual basis.
-The test is put out through our Regroup email/ text system as an opportunity to remind the campus community about established evacuation procedures.
+The test is put out through the Regroup email/text system as an opportunity to remind the campus community about established evacuation procedures.
 Each test is documented and includes the date, time, and whether the test was announced or unannounced.
-For calendar year 2020, this test was not sent out as the campus was in remote operations so most staff and students were not physically on campus to send the test through the email system.
+For calendar year 2020, the test was not sent out as the campus was in remote operations so most staff and students were not physically on campus to send the test through the email system.

-The University also has BRG notification boards in all buildings on campus that can send out an alarm and/or messaging instructing the campus on what to do in case of an emergency.
-These boards are located in lobby areas of the building to try to be in visual locations for anyone to be notified.
-These boards are also annually tested, however they were not in 2020 due to the campus being in remote operations
+The University also has alert notification boards in all buildings on campus that can send out an alarm and/or messaging instructing the campus what to do in case of an emergency.
+These boards are located in lobby areas of the building to be in visual locations for anyone to be notified.
+These boards are annually tested.